 Many business people seek coaching on how to approach lenders, sometimes from brokers, consultants, or accountants.
-These professionals can all assist in different ways.
+These professionals can assist in different ways.
 However, there’s one thing you can do for yourself as a business owner that’s perhaps the most important step in approaching a source of financing.
 It’s simple, and it’s free: tell your lender your whole, complete, and straight-up story.

 Skilled In Finance

 Think of your lenders or sources of financing as specialists in what they do.
 Much like your doctor is highly skilled in telling when you’re less than straightforward about what you do or don’t do to maintain your health, your lenders are similarly skilled in the financial sense.